Learn about the once-daily tablet or oral suspension here

 - ITP and Me www.itpandme.com

-Provides ITP patients with medical support as well as emotional, lifestyle, and daily ITP guidance
+Provides patients with ITP with medical support as well as emotional, lifestyle, and daily ITP guidance

 See our downloadable PDFs that help you and your child stay on track with treatment